 If you see a violation of Arkansas City ordinances involving the sale of fireworks, please call the Arkansas City fire prevention division at (620) 441-4430 and ask to speak with an inspector.

-If the violation involves illegal fireworks, the discharge of fireworks or anything other than the sale of fireworks, please call 911 and report the information.
+If the violation involves illegal fireworks, the discharge of fireworks or anything other than the sale of fireworks, please call 911 or (620) 441-4444 and report the information to a dispatcher.